Grades are posted online. A grade of "C" or better is required in all courses for graduation.

 IP — This indicates that a student is "in progress" in a course that requires coursework beyond the present term.
 The "IP" may not be used to defer grade reporting.
 Credit is given and grade points are calculated only during the term of coursework completion.
 A grade of “IP” is not included in calculating the grade point average but is counted as coursework attempted.

-W— This is awarded to a student who withdraws from a course before the 60% mark of the semester, whether the work is passing or failing.
+W— This is awarded to a student who withdraws from a course by the withdraw without academic penalty deadline of the semester, whether the work is passing or failing.
 No credit is given and no grade points are calculated.
 A grade of “W” is not included in calculating the grade point average but is counted as coursework attempted.
 See SAP under Financial Aid for results against financial aid for withdrawing from a course.

 Letter grade* — This indicates performance in a class for which institutional or continuing education credit is normally awarded.